-Planning applications within Edlesborough Parish are determined by Aylesbury Vale District Council (AVDC).
-Edlesborough Parish Council (EPC) does however have a role in the process in that EPC is invited by AVDC to submit any comments that they wish to be considered, including whether they support or object to the application.
+Planning applications within Edlesborough Parish are determined by BUckinghamshire Council (BC).
+Edlesborough Parish Council (EPC) does however have a role in the process in that EPC is invited by BC to submit any comments that they wish to be considered, including whether they support or object to the application.

-In determining its response to AVDC, EPC must consider what is best for the local community in general, within the framework of the published national, county and district planning policies.
+In determining its response to BC, EPC must consider what is best for the local community in general, within the framework of the published national, county and district planning policies.

 As Dagnall is in a designated 'Area of Outstanding Natural Beauty' it is subject to additional planning parameters.
 Further information and advice can be found on www.chilternsaonb.org